-To find out whether there are any UHC network providers who practice in the location where your dependent lives, logon to www.myUHC.com and enter THR as your user name and password.
+To find out whether there are any UHC network providers who practice in the location where your dependent lives, logon to http://welcometouhc.com/thr.
 After you have logged in, you'll see the option to "Find Physicians and Facilities."

 If you elect the UHC Choice Plus Plan, your dependents may use any provider, either in- or out-of-network.
-You must submit claims for services received outof-network.
+You must submit claims for services received out-of-network.